h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 1\.
 Hover over to **Experiment Settings** and note the three knobs, **Accuracy**, **Time** and **Interpretability**.

-The **Experiment Settings** describes the Accuracy, Time and Interpretability of your specific experiment.
+The **Experiment Settings** describe the Accuracy, Time, and Interpretability of your specific experiment.
 The knobs on the experiment settings are adjustable, as the values change the meaning of the settings on the left-bottom page change.

 Here is an overview of the Experiments settings: